EladAvrahami/K8S-base-knowledge/README.md

 </br>
 The thing that connect master and slave nodes inside of the cluster called "Virtual Network".
 <pre>

 what is k8s pod ?
  <pre>
-pod is the smallest unit in k8s it craete a layer on top of the container,k8s can controll,each pod get unique ip adress that comes with k8s (VN) when creating the pod and that ip adress make it possible to them to communicate each other. pay attention! pod can die very easly by server failer and more...and whaen you uploude new pod it will have new ip adress so in order to keep adresses order we will use service.
+Pod is the smallest unit in k8s it craete a layer on top of the container,k8s can controll,each pod get unique ip adress that comes with k8s (VN) when creating the pod and that ip adress make it possible to them to communicate each other. pay attention! pod can die very easly by server failer and more...and whaen you uploude new pod it will have new ip adress so in order to keep adresses order we will use service.